SEEKING THE EVERLASTING GOSPEL

 And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.

 So, did He end the Work or not?
 For, it seems that just after He rested, He got up immediately and began creating again! . . .
 Over the years I have seen much confusion over the book of Genesis – that is, over the first four chapters.
 This is why I go over these first four chapters with a fine-toothed comb in my Series, called: The Spiritual Side of Creation, beginning in a book called: "In the Beginning: It was spiritual from the very start."
-In fact, I've already declared that what we are seeing aren't two separate "natural" creations in these two chapters of Genesis, but of a "natural" creation (in chapter 1), and then a "spiritual" creation in chapter 2.
+In fact, I've already declared that what we are seeing aren't two separate "natural" creations in these two chapters of Genesis, but of a "natural" creation in chapter 1, and then a "spiritual" creation in chapter 2.
 So, what He rested from, at the beginning of chapter 2, was the natural creation that we saw in chapter 1.
-Therefore, if the devil were a Being to be reckoned with (that is, an actual Being that's as real as God is Himself), then it would make more sense that his creation would have been in chapter 1 when God was creating all things "physical," during the time when He was creating the heavens (the cosmos), and the earth – including a supposed fiery furnace at the center of the earth called hell.
-For, when else would a literal, physical hell had been created if not with all natural and physical elements?
-For, no other scripture can be found of its initial creation.
-And, if this is the case (that is, that the devil and hell were created at the beginning of God's Work during chapter 1 of Genesis), then they would have been put into the category of "very good" things that were created, as says verse 31; and, that wouldn't make much sense with traditional doctrine.
+Therefore, if the devil were a Being to be reckoned with (that is, an actual Being that's as real as God is Himself – for, even though he’s considered a “spiritual” Being, He’s still a literal Being of some sort in many people’s ideas), then it would make more sense that his creation would have been in chapter 1 when God was creating all things "physical," during the time when He was creating the heavens (the cosmos), and the earth – including a supposed fiery furnace at the center of the earth called hell.
+For, when else would a literal, physical hell have been created if not with all natural and physical elements?
+For, no scripture can actually be found of its initial creation.
+And, if this is the case (that is, that the devil and hell were created at the beginning of God's Work during chapter 1 of Genesis), then they would have been put into the category of "very good" things that were created, as says verse 31.
+But, that wouldn't make much sense with traditional doctrine.

 Be not overcome of evil, but overcome evil with good.